10 Best Hikes Near Lake Placid, NY

 1. Cobble Lookout

-Other hikes near Cobble Lookout?
-Bear Den Mountain Trail, High Falls Gorge, and Copperas Pond are on your way back to Lake Placid.
-Both High Falls Gorge and Copperas Pond are relatively quick, easy hikes (although High Falls Gorge does have stairs).
-Read more about these hikes here.
+Other hikes near Cobble Lookout: Bear Den Mountain Trail, High Falls Gorge, and Copperas Pond are all nearby and on your way back to Lake Placid.
+Both High Falls Gorge and Copperas Pond are relatively quick, easy hikesβ€”though High Falls Gorge does include stairs.

 black dog standing on rock in front of mountain ranges and green tree tops